 Calpe has established a liquidity risk framework which includes the establishment of a liquidity risk appetite.
-Adherence to the appetite is reviewed with Calpe reviewing its ability to meet its short and medium term financial commitments in a timely manner in both normal and stressed conditions.
+Adherence to the appetite is monitored every quarter with Calpe reviewing its ability to meet its short and medium term financial commitments in a timely manner in both normal and stressed conditions.